Below are the in-print works in this collection. Sort by title, author, format, publication date, or price »

 Investigating ritual in Greece from cross-disciplinary and transhistorical perspectives, this book offers novel readings of the pivotal role of ritual in Greek traditions by exploring a broad spectrum of texts, art, and social practices.
 This collection of essays written by an international group of leading scholars in a number of disciplines presents a variety of methodological approaches to secular and religious rituals, and to the narrative and conceptual strategies of their reenactment and manipulation in literary, pictorial, and social discourses.

-The Helots fulfilled all the functions that slaves carried out elsewhere in the Greek world, allowing their masters the leisure to be full-time warriors.
-Yet, despite their crucial role, Helots remain essentially invisible in our ancient sources and peripheral and enigmatic in modern scholarship.
+Despite their crucial role, the Helots of Sparta remain essentially invisible in our ancient sources and peripheral and enigmatic in modern scholarship.
 This book is devoted to a much-needed reassessment of Helotry and of its place in the history and sociology of unfree labor.

 Priene provides the researcher with an unusually clear and complete picture of life in an ancient Greek city of the late Classical and Hellenistic period.
 This study presents for the first time a comprehensive look at the architecture of the city, combining material from both the first excavation of 1894 and more recent work at the site.
 It is lavishly illustrated with specially redrawn architectural plans and reconstructions.

-The interest in the performance of ancient Greek poetry has grown dramatically in recent years.
-But the competitive dimension of Greek poetic performances, while usually assumed, has rarely been directly addressed.
-This study provides for the first time an in-depth examination of a central mode of Greek poetic competition--capping, which occurs when speakers or singers respond to one another in small numbers of verses, single verses, or between verse units themselves.
+This study provides for the first time an in-depth examination of a central mode of Greek poetic competition—capping, which occurs when speakers or singers respond to one another in small numbers of verses, single verses, or between verse units themselves.

 In Greek thought, barbaroi are utterers of unintelligible or inarticulate sounds.
 What importance does the text of Herodotus’s Histories attribute to language as a criterion of ethnic identity?
 The answer to this question illuminates the empirical foundations of Herodotus’s pluralistic worldview.